MareNostrum5 supercomputer inaugurated in Barcelona

 The MareNostrum5 supercomputer, in which Portugal participates through the Foundation for Science and Technology (FCT), was inaugurated on December 21 in Barcelona.

-This supercomputer was born out of Spain's application to host and co-fund a pre-exaflop scale computer with the support of Portugal.
-Turkey also joined the consortium of Spain's application.
-Portugal will have access to 5% of the capacity, 45% of which will be shared between Spain and Turkey.
-The remaining 50% will go to Calls managed by EuroHPC.
+This supercomputer was born out of Spain's bid to host and co-finance a pre-exaflop scale computer with the support of Portugal.
+Turkey also joined Spain's consortium bid.
+Portugal will have access to 5% of the capacity, with 45% shared between Spain and Turkey.
+The remaining 50% is earmarked for Calls managed by EuroHPC.
 These percentages are the same as those assumed by each partner in the acquisition of these systems.

-Along with the inauguration of Deucalion, which took place on September 6 this year in Guimarães, the actions planned under the European partnership of the Horizon Europe framework program, which brought Portugal and Spain together in the EuroHPC joint undertaking, aimed at promoting the development of supercomputing in Europe, have been embodied.
+Alongside the inauguration of Deucalion, held on September 6 this year in Guimarães, the actions planned under the European partnership of the Horizon Europe framework program, which brought Portugal and Spain together in the EuroHPC joint undertaking, aimed at promoting the development of supercomputing in Europe, are now being implemented.
 With access to these resources, FCT will provide the national community with a varied and powerful set of advanced computing resources over the next five years.

-Along with making these resources available, the FCT is now associating calculation time on these machines (Deucalion and MareNostrum 5) under the Calls projects in all scientific fields, without requiring an additional scientific evaluation.
-To do so, all you have to do is signal your interest in this type of resource when you apply, with effect already for the Calls projects in all scientific domains 2023, whose call notices were published on December 22, 2023.
+Along with the availability of these resources, FCT will now associate computing time on these machines (Deucalion and MareNostrum 5) under the Calls projects in all scientific fields, without requiring additional scientific evaluation.
+To do so, simply indicate your interest in these types of resources in your application, which is already effective in Calls 2023 Calls in all scientific fields, whose opening notices were published on December 22, 2023.